hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed PHP notice on the Forms page.

 = 4.0.0 =
-* This major release adds a new Statistics feature and many admin improvements
+* This major release adds a new Statistics feature and many admin improvements.
 * Added hCaptcha events statistics and Forms admin page.
 * Added Events admin page for Pro users.
 * Added Custom Theme Editor for Pro users.